GGC-SD/SoftGreen/README.md

-# SoftGreen - Faculty Scheduler input
+# SoftGreen - Faculty Schedule Form
-Faculty Scheduler input
+Faculty Schedule Form

 ## Description
 SoftGreen is creating a scheduling system using forms that teachers will use to choose course sections for each semester.